- Rhoades To Reading Third Edition coming soon

 Jacqueline Jo Rhoades

 Jacquie began her life in Chicago and moved to Pomona, California at an early age.
-After growing up in the country, surrounded by orange trees and truck gardens, she began her career as a teacher, write of curriculumr, and workshop presenter, in and out of the United States.
+After growing up in the country, surrounded by orange trees and truck gardens, she began her career as a teacher, writer of curriculumr, and workshop presenter, in and out of the United States.
 She now resides with her family near her childhood home.

 ,In addition to ,earning a Master of Science degree in education from Mt Saint Mary’s College Los Angeles and a Bacelor of Science degree in sociology from Long Beach State University, Jacquie has received numerous awards from local and national leaders and organizations.